openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 Selecting the Flickr photos attachment type enables users to add Flickr photo links to a resource during contribution.
 The Flickr photos section allows the user to configure API key information, if required.

 The Flickr configuration elements are:
 * Flickr API key—enter your Flickr API key here.
-If you don’t have one, the inbuilt EQUELLA key is used; therefore leave these fields blank.
+If you don’t have one, the inbuilt openEQUELLA key is used; therefore leave these fields blank.
 If you require your own key but don’t currently have one, click the here link to open the Flickr The App Garden and apply.
 * Flickr API shared secret—enter the shared secret that matched the key.

 #### Google Books